 $6,000 Alumni Discount

-The MBA for Professionals Alumni Discount is award to admitted applicants who graduated with a degree from Willamette University (undergraduate or graduate).
+The MBA for Professionals Alumni Discount is awarded to admitted applicants who graduated with a degree from Willamette University (undergraduate or graduate).
 This tuition discount is awarded throughout the duration of the program.
 Alumni who apply and provide Willamette transcripts as part of the admission process will automatically be awarded the discount if eligible.

 Note: Willamette University employees are not eligible for participation in the Dean's Achievement Scholarship program.
 In addition, MBA-P students participating in tuition discount programs, or who are recipients of other Willamette University scholarship funds, including funds provided in partnership with the Yellow Ribbon scholarship program for veterans, may be limited on the number of scholarships or discounts in which they are eligible to accrue.